 The Aviatrix Controller uses a self-signed certificate by default.
-That is why you see “Not Secure” at the browser.
+That is why you see “Not Secure” In the browser.
 You can make it secure by importing a signed certificate.
 This documentation outlines the Import a Certificate with Key method.
-This example utilizes Godaddy as the CA, however steps 1 and 3 should be universal for any certificate provider.
+This example utilizes Godaddy as the CA. However, steps 1 and 3 should be universal for any certificate provider.

 Import a Certificate with Key¶

 - Log into SSH on a Linux or macOS device and run the following command to create the private key: